Director, Information Networking Institute

 To build up the INI community, Dena established two graduate student organizations, Women@INI (WINI) and Graduate Organization@INI (GOINI).
 WINI is designed to promote, attract and retain women in information technology careers.
 GOINI is aimed to achieve an ideal blend of professional values and social networking skills among students and ultimately create a bond among students that will last well beyond their time at the INI.
 She also established the INI Alumni Leadership Council to gain alumni insight and guidance on achieving departmental goals.

-Dena is involved in the broader campus community and serves on the college's Online/Technology-Enhanced Education Committee.
+Dena is involved in the broader campus community and serves on the college's Online/Technology-Enhanced Education Committee and the CIT Global Programs Executive Committee.
 She has served on Carnegie Mellon's strategic planning committee for Globalization and International Initiatives, the university's faculty-led International Committee and the campus Fulbright Committee.

 As a guest speaker, Dena has presented on the topics of cybersecurity and transnational university partnerships at numerous events and conferences.
 Dena is a member of several advisory councils, including the Education Advisory Council for the U.S. Air Force's Cyber Innovation Center, the Advisory Board for the Master of Software Assurance Curriculum, and the Alumni Advisory Board for the Executive Doctorate at University of Pennsylvania's Graduate School of Education.